 - A fine of at least one hundred dollars ($100) and no more than one thousand dollars ($1,000).14

-Legal defenses against gaming charges
+Are there legal defenses against gaming charges?

 According to Oakland gambling crimes defense lawyer Reve Bautista15: